kaliRegenold/SeniorDesign/DesignDoc/source/testing.rst

 determine how much regolith has been collected as well as encoder information from the linear actuators and current draw information from the collection system drive motor.
-Testing the entire operation of this system requires the practice pit to be complete to simulate the exact conditions of the competition.
+Testing the entire operation of this system requires the practice field to be complete to simulate the exact conditions of the competition.
 However individual components of the algorithm can be tested.
 If a certain event occurs, certain events should be triggered.
 The load sensors indicate when the collection bin on the robot is full.
 Data from these sensors can be mocked and